zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My intensive project is a robot on wheels that can follow you around.
 I'm relatively inexperienced in the robotics field, so I began my project by testing several parts and their corresponding programs for my first milestone in order to gain a greater understanding of them.
+I used the ARDUINO R3 circuitboard with jumpwires for all of these tests.

 ***LED LIGHTS:*** For my first test, I put together a simple circuit to test the LED lights in this set, along with the code to make the light flash.
-- SCHEMATICS:
+- SCHEMATICS: ![Headstone Image] (wiring_led1.webp)
 - CODE:
 ```
 //naming the pin the LED light is plugged into